 The Office of the Americas coordinates HHS policy interactions with Latin America and Caribbean countries.

-- Assistant Secretary Nils Daulaire Speaks at the Inaugural Ceremony of the Pan American Health Organization’s 52nd Directing Council Meeting
+- Assistant Secretary for Global Affairs, Jimmy Kolker, Speaks at the Closing Ceremony of the U.S.-Mexico Border Office of the Pan American Health Organization

 - United States Health Priorities in the Americas